-Last Updated onWhat Are the Pros and Cons of Hawley Retainer?
-When an orthodontic treatment has been completed, it is common for a Hawley retainer to be fitted and used.
+Hawley Retainer, also named a metal retainer by some is used when an orthodontic treatment has been completed, it is common for a Hawley retainer to be fitted and used.
 If you are unfamiliar or new to orthodontic work, then you may be wondering what is Hawley retainer?
+The cost, colors and care.
 Knowing more about this retainer along with listening to your orthodontist will help you in deciding if this is the right retainer for you or your family.
-In this post, we’re going to show you the

 - 8 Conclusion